 - Representation of an advertising agency in connection with litigation with its former CEO.

-Prior to joining Friedman Kaplan, Ms. Baker practiced at Orans, Elsen & Lupert LLP.
+Prior to joining Friedman Kaplan, Bonnie practiced at Orans, Elsen & Lupert LLP.

 Outside the Office

-Ms. Baker has served as an Acting Assistant Professor of Lawyering at New York University School of Law, an Adjunct Professor at The New School, and was an Executive Editor at Brownstone Publishers, Inc., where she researched, wrote, and edited articles relating to school district compliance with the No Child Left Behind Act.
+Bonnie is a member of the Women’s White Collar Defense Association.
+She is also a member of the Ethics Board for the Village of Rye Brook, New York and a member of the Board of Trustees of Congregation KTI.
+She has previously served as an Acting Assistant Professor of Lawyering at New York University School of Law, an Adjunct Professor at The New School, and an Executive Editor at Brownstone Publishers, Inc., where she researched, wrote, and edited articles relating to school district compliance with the No Child Left Behind Act.

 Yale Law School, J.D.
 (1995)